mnelson4/yet-another-related-posts-plugin/readme.txt

 = Things are weird after I upgraded. =

-I highly recommend you disactivate YARPP, replace it with the new one, and then reactivate it.
+I highly recommend you disactivate YARPP, replace the YARPP files on the server with a fresh copy of the new version, and then reactivate it.
+Visit the YARPP settings page ("Related Posts") to verify your settings.

 = Can I clear my cache? =